nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-signoff-Sorting.md

 ## Constraints
-- The sorting system must be designed to be space efficient due to the robot having a size contraint of 1 cubic foot.
+- The sorting system must be designed to be space efficient due to the robot having a size constraint of 1 cubic foot.
 - The size of ducks will constrain the width of the conveyor belt.
-The belt must have a width wider than the duck's width of 3.5$\ in$.
+The belt must have a width wider than the duck's width of 3.5 $\ in$.
 - With a object freqency of 1 item every 5 seconds decided upon in the consumption subsystem, The flipper should be able to hit a pedestal and reset to resting position in half that time in order to ensure the flipper does not interfere with any other object.

 ## Buildable Schematic